Carlo Odescalchi: In Papal service

 Pius VII, following his release from France, sent Odescalchi to Olomouc in 1815 as a papal legate to Antonín Colloredo-Waldsee, and again in 1819 to bestow the cardinalatial red biretta on Archduke Rudolf of Austria.
 From 1815 to 1820, Odescalchi served as auditor of the Sacra Rota Romana for Austria, auditor of the pope, and canon of St. Peter's Basilica.

 On 10 March 1823, Pius VII appointed Odescalchi the Archbishop of Ferrara and also created him Cardinal Priest with the title of Santi Apostoli.
 Odescalchi was consecrated a bishop on the following 25 May by Cardinal Giulio Maria della Somaglia, with Cardinals Giuseppe della Porta Rodiani and Lorenzo Mattei serving as co-consecrators.
 He served as the papal legate for the opening of the holy door of the Lateran Basilica in the 1825 Holy Year.

 Odescalchi resigned as Archbishop of Ferrara on 2 July 1826.
 He was then named the Prefect of the Congregation of Bishops and Regulars on 5 February 1828.

 He was later appointed to two cardinal's posts on 15 April 1833: Cardinal Bishop of Sabina (which he resigned on 30 November 1838, along with the post of Prefect of Bishops and Regulars) and Cardinal Priest of San Lorenzo in Damaso (which he resigned on 19 December 1834).

-In 1837 he ordained to the priesthood Gioacchino Pecci, the future Pope Leo XIII).

-As a Cardinal, Odescalchi participated in the conclaves of 1823, 1829, and 1830-31.
+In 1837 he ordained Gioacchino Pecci, the future Pope Leo XIII).
+As a cardinal, Odescalchi participated in the conclaves of 1823, 1829, and 1830-31.